RT-Thread/rt-thread/.gitee/PULL_REQUEST_TEMPLATE.en.md

 Choose one (Mandatory):

-- [ ] This PR is for a code-review and is intended to get feedback
+- [ ] This PR is for a code-review and is intended to get feedback.
-- [ ] This PR is mature, and ready to be integrated into the repo
+- [ ] This PR is mature, and ready to be integrated into the repo.

 ### Code Quality：

 As part of this pull request, I've considered the following:

-- [ ] Already check the difference between PR and old code
+- [ ] Already check the difference between PR and old code.
-- [ ] Style guide is adhered to, including spacing, naming and other style
+- [ ] Style guide is adhered to, including spacing, naming and other style.
-- [ ] All redundant code is removed and cleaned up
+- [ ] All redundant code is removed and cleaned up.
-- [ ] BSP All modifications are justified and not affect other components or BSP
+- [ ] All modifications to BSP are justified and not affect other components or BSPs.
-- [ ] I've commented appropriately where code is tricky
+- [ ] I've commented appropriately where code is tricky.
-- [ ] Code in this PR is of high quality
+- [ ] Code in this PR is of high quality.